ppy/osu-wiki/news/2022-08-01-osumonthly-1.md

 ---

-Another new feature that some of you might not know of, or just haven't gotten around to trying yet is the **skin layout editor**!
-First implemented in May of 2021, this is very much a work-in-progress feature, however currently you are able to edit the placement of all skin elements that appear during gameplay!
+Another feature that's maybe not the newest, but some of you might have missed, or just haven't gotten around to trying yet is the **skin layout editor**!
+First implemented in May of 2021, this is still very much a work-in-progress feature, however currently you are able to edit the placement of all skin elements that appear during gameplay!
+Check out the showcase video from the original patch notes below:

 <div align="center">
     <video width="100%" controls>